Developing Retention Through a User-Centered Approach

 Users want to be autonomous in their product use and management.
 Access to information is key, as they go on their app to see if they have the ability to pay for this or that.
 Their priority is to know their situation, the status of their credits, where they stand.
 We needed to develop something easy, pragmatic, that goes straight to the point.

-Our objective was to analyse and understand the data, form a strategy and start priorityzing.
+Our objective was to analyse and understand the data, form a strategy and start prioritysing.

 Once the structure set, we tackled the next steps:

-• We started to prioritize the features based on their impact on development and users value.
+• We started to prioritise the features based on their impact on development and users value.

 • We presented our results to stakeholders and created a user story map / backlog